-As a Trust, we have a strong commitment to the mental health and wellbeing of our children and their families, demonstrated by FaCCS, our Family and Children Support Service and this commitment should be no different for our staff.
+As a Trust, we have a strong commitment to the mental health and wellbeing of our children and their families, demonstrated by FaCSS, our Family and Child Support Services, and this commitment should be no different for our staff.
 To really ensure the very best outcomes for our children, to really ensure that learning environments are happy, safe, positive and successful places for our young people, the intent to prioritise the mental health and wellbeing of our staff has to remain paramount.

 Our work continues.

 Claire is putting together a series of 5-minute podcasts for our parents and staff with the first focusing on Self Care.
 To access these please click on the button:

 Last year our Trust trialled an 8-week programme focusing on reflective and mindful practice for adults with very positive feedback.